 In the second round the flop (three cards at the same time) is dealt, and the participants make their decisions.
 This is followed by the turn card and river card, each followed by a betting round.

 Each participant forms the best possible poker hand out of five of the seven cards.

 Get the pot.
 Either with the best poker hand or by getting everyone else to drop out.

 The pot is delivered to the winner and the next hand can begin.

 With the Omaha variant, each participant receives four hole cards.
 To create your poker hand, you must use two of your hole cards and three cards from the board at the showdown

-At least one tournament is held every evening at the poker floor at Potsdamer Platz and at the Television Tower.
+At least one tournament is held every evening at the poker floor at Potsdamer Platz and at the Fernsehturm.
 The great advantage of a tournament – especially for beginners – is that players buy in for a specific amount and try to stay in the game for as long as possible with a fixed number of chips.
 The chips do not have an actual monetary value; the prize money set at the beginning of the game is paid out to the players with the most chips at the end of the game.
 Tournament players know in advance how much the buy-in costs are and how much they can win.